 Oral hydration solutions

-Most children are not dehydrated and can tolerate oral fluids and so can be managed at home.
-Take a look at Nikki Abela’s DFTB19 talk on top tips for a high yield dehydration assessment.
+Most children are not dehydrated and can tolerate oral fluids, so they can be managed at home.
+Take a look at Nikki Abela’s DFTB19 talk on top tips for a high-yield dehydration assessment.

-When children are only mildly to moderately dehydrated, as a general rule they can be treated with oral / enteral rehydration with low osmolality oral rehydration solution (ORS).
-Worldwide, ORS is recognised as first line therapy and treating mild to moderate dehydration with enteral rehydration is supported by the WHO, European Society for Paediatric Gastroenterology and the American Academy of Paediatrics.
+When children are only mildly to moderately dehydrated, as a general rule, they can be treated with oral/enteral rehydration with low osmolality oral rehydration solution (ORS).
+Worldwide, ORS is recognised as first-line therapy.
+The WHO, European Society for Paediatric Gastroenterology and the American Academy of Paediatrics support treating mild to moderate dehydration with enteral rehydration.
 The WHO recommends a low osmolality (hypo-osmolar) solution, usually containing sodium, potassium, chloride, carbohydrate (glucose) and a base.
 Low osmolarity solutions reduce the need for IV fluids, reduce stool output and reduce vomiting frequency.

-But… a major limitation to the use of ORS is its taste – and this is where apple juice comes in.
-For minimally dehydrated patients, half-strength apple juice is associated with fewer treatment failures compared to ORS and could suit as a more palatable alternative.
+But… a major limitation to using ORS is its taste – and this is where apple juice comes in.
+For minimally dehydrated patients, half-strength apple juice is associated with fewer treatment failures than ORS and could be a more palatable alternative.
 Take a look at a sweet summary (pun intended!) of the “apple juice trial”.

-Breastfeeding should continue and a child can be supplemented with ORS if this is needed.
-Children can go back to a normal diet after the illness has passed.
+Breastfeeding should continue, and a child can be supplemented with ORS if necessary.
+After the illness has passed, children can return to a normal diet.

 Enteral (oral / NG) versus IV hydration

-Most studies show that enteral rehydration with ORS is just as effective as IV hydration in mild to moderate dehydration with a 2006 Cochrane analysis concluding that enteral rehydration is as effective if not better than IV rehydration with fewer adverse events and a shorter hospital stay.
-It is also less invasive (even with NG placement) and anecdotally satisfaction is greater amongst parents.
+Most studies show that enteral rehydration with ORS is just as effective as IV hydration in mild to moderate dehydration.
+A 2006 Cochrane analysis concluded that enteral rehydration is as effective, if not better than IV rehydration, with fewer adverse events and a shorter hospital stay.
+It is also less invasive (even with NG placement); anecdotally, parents’ satisfaction is greater.
 It is very safe.

 Enteral rehydration only fails in approximately 1 in 20-25 children.

-Barriers to oral rehydration include unfamiliarity with the benefits, misconception that it takes longer than IV therapy, and that it has a high failure rate.
+Barriers to oral rehydration include unfamiliarity with the benefits, the misconception that it takes longer than IV therapy and that it has a high failure rate.

 Contraindications to enteral rehydration include haemodynamic instability, abdominal distension, concern over ileus, absent bowel sounds, or impaired airway reflexes.